 Introducing a hay net should be a gradual process to avoid frustration:

 - Start with a large-hole net (2″–3″) to make access easy.
+Make sure that his hooves cannot reach the net.

 - Offer both loose hay and hay net side-by-side during the initial transition.